kyle-key/HomeLab/README.md

 ```
 ### 2. The Detection

 Suricata detected the anomalous traffic via the SPAN port on the switch.
-The logs were forwarded to the Wazuh Manager, triggering the alert: "ET SCAN Possible Nmap User-Agent Observed".
+The logs were forwarded to the Wazuh Manager, triggering the alert: **"ET SCAN Possible Nmap User-Agent Observed"**.

 ![Suricata alerts on nmap appearing in Wazuh](screenshots/25.11.09_nmap.wazuh.png)